IshanJainAI/Data-Science-Digital-Health-HealthTech/README.md

 (Regularly updated)

 This repo will contain or contains ML and AI usecases for Healthcare and Hospital, such as:
+1. Time series forecasting
+2. Targeted marketing
-1. Drug Quality or Similarity Assessment
+4. Drug quality or similarity Assessment
-2. Drug discovery
+5. Drug discovery
-3. Patient diagnosis
+6. Patient diagnosis
-4. Simulation and Modeling
+7. Simulation and modeling
-5. Supply-chain managment and inventory planning
+8. Supply-chain managment and inventory planning

 # Author